-The foundation is constructed from poured in place concrete.
+GENERAL INFORMATION The foundation is constructed from poured in place concrete.
 A perimeter foundation wall supports the exterior walls of the building.
 Interior load bearing components are supported by pier footings and/or continuous spread footings.
 The floor structure is constructed out of wood joists.
 The subflooring is plywood.
 The stud walls are constructed from 2 X 4 dimensional lumber.
 The exterior wall sheathing is plywood.
-The roof structure is constructed out of a combination of manufactured trusses and conventional stick framing.
+The roof structure is constructed out of manufactured trusses.
 The roof sheathing is plywood installed over a layer of open sheathing.
 FOUNDATION The foundation is constructed in a manner typical of buildings of this type and age.
 There are minor shrinkage cracks in the foundation.
 Shrinkage cracks are common in poured concrete foundation walls.
 They do not affect the performance of the foundation.
 No action is indicated.
 MUDSILL The mudsill is typically a 2x4 or 2x6 member that is laid flat directly on the top of or cast into the top of the foundation wall.
 The mudsill is usually bolted to the foundation wall and serves as a base for the rest of the floor framing.
 Most of the mudsill is inaccessible and cannot be evaluated.
 The visible portions of the mudsill are properly installed and are performing their intended function.
 ANCHOR BOLTS Anchor bolts are bolts that are cast into the top of the concrete foundation and retain the mudsill.
 The anchor bolts primary function, is to prevent the building from being displaced from its foundation during an earthquake.
 Anchor bolts have grown in diameter over the years as have the nuts and washers that retain the mudsill.
 Generally speaking, the newer the building, the better resistance it will have to seismic activity.
 Anchor bolts are installed and are performing their intended function.

-BEAMS AND POSTS

-The beams and posts are properly installed and are performing their intended function.
+BEAMS AND POSTS The beams and posts are properly installed and are performing their intended function.
 FLOOR JOISTS The visible portions of the floor joists are properly installed and are performing their intended function.
 SUBFLOORING The subfloor was covered with insulation and finished surfaces and was not visible for inspection.
 There was no evidence present suggesting that defects or deficiencies are present.
 WALLS The walls are covered with finished surfaces and therefore were not visible for inspection.
 No evidence of defects or deficiencies was observed.

-ROOF STRUCTURE The roof structure is constructed from a combination of factory-built, engineered trusses and site cut and assembled dimensional lumber.
-The roof structure is constructed in a manner consistent with buildings of this type and is performing its intended function.
+ROOF STRUCTURE The roof structure is constructed from factory-built, engineered trusses.
+The trusses are installed in a manner consistent with buildings of this type and are performing their intended function.
 No defects or deficiencies were observed.
 ROOF SHEATHING The roof sheathing is installed in a manner consistent with buildings of this type and is performing its intended function.
 No defects or deficiencies were observed.